-“Well, nothing for a night and the morning the kids were leaving, Morgan, my daughter-in-law, told me over coffee that Milly had mentioned playing outside with a little girl named Elizabeth.
-Was she a neighbor? she wondered.
+“Well, nothing that night but in the morning the kids were leaving and Morgan, my daughter-in-law, told me over coffee that Milly had mentioned playing outside with a little girl named Elizabeth.
+She asked me if the little girl was a neighbor.
 But we really haven’t any neighbors close by, as you can see.
 And the neighbors we do know are around our age, their children are grown.”

 “Maybe a neighbor’s grandchild?”
 I suggested.

 “I thought the same thing,” Pam replied, nodding her head.
-She put both hands on the counter in front of her and leaned forward, “So I called around, no one had visitors that weekend.”
+She put both hands on the counter in front of her and leaned forward, “So I called around and no one had visitors that weekend.”

 “Did Milly say anything else about the little girl?”
-I asked.
-Sitting in the stool, looking up at Pam, and basically running a tally in my head of everything that I’d ever brought home from the dump so that I could get rid of it that afternoon.
+I asked looking up at Pam and basically running a tally in my head of everything that I’d ever brought home from the dump swap so that I could get rid of it that afternoon.

 “Just that she was excited to come back to Nana and Pop Pop’s house to play with the little girl again.”

 “I did a real search of the house and the estate that afternoon, just to be sure nothing was out of place, or that, I don’t know,” she paused.

 “That a creepy little girl wasn’t lurking around,” I said.

 “Exactly, yes,” Pam replied.
 “My husband went on a business trip that following week and that’s when I started to get frightened.
 At night I would wake up to giggling, or a pitter patter of footsteps in the hallway.
 More than once I started to get out of bed, like some sort of old programming.
 It put me right back in time to when my boys were little and I would have to get up and bring them back to their beds.”